 One of my strongest memories from my 1970’s childhood is of my mom sunbathing.
 She’d put on her bikini, fill up her Tupperware tumbler with iced coffee, grab her pack of Salems, her large brown bottle of coconut-scented oil and head for the backyard.
 She’d grease up and bask in the sun for hours.
 After one afternoon, she’d have an enviable golden glow.
 By summer’s end, she was a deep bronze and I figured this was the “savage tan” that brown bottle of oil was talking about.
 I’m one of those pasty white girls and although I mourned lack of ability to get that savage tan for all of my teens and most of my twenties, I’m okay with the skin I’m in now.

 I inherited a lot of good DNA from my mom but skin tone is not one of them.
 Sadly, I inherited my dad’s complexion: the kind of pasty white skin that burns easily after only a few minutes in the sun.
-My skin is either pasty white or bright red.
-No in between.
-People talk about that “burn that turns to tan” but that doesn't happen for me.
-No tan for me, savage or otherwise.
+My summer skin is either pasty white or bright red.
+If I consistently spend a lot of time outdoors all summer, I might have something that resembles a tan by August.
+Maybe.
+People talk about that “burn that turns to tan” but that doesn’t happen for me.

 Summer for me means long-sleeved shirts with UV protection, floppy hats that would look great on some old lady gardener and planning summertime outings to avoid the sun’s strongest rays.
 Here are some things only pale women understand and, if you find yourself nodding your head while reading this list, then you’re probably one of us pasty white girls, too.
 Solidarity.

 Eight things only pasty white girls understand during summer